 The pilot sample size was similarly pragmatic: as the first delivery of SNAP in clinical practice the learning could then inform any required future formal SNAP sample size calculations.
-To enable HCPs to invite eligible target patients to participate, each site was provided with patient recruitment packs (invitation letter from the clinical team, printed on their headed paper; participant information sheet; consent form and a SNAP Tool, for patient self-completion as part of the intervention).
+To enable HCPs to invite eligible target patients to participate, each site was provided with patient recruitment packs (invitation letter from the clinical team, printed on their headed paper; participant information sheet; consent form; and a SNAP Tool, for patient selfcompletion as part of the intervention).
 The invitation letter represented Stage 1 of SNAP, explaining the tool's purpose and how it would be used in the follow-on appointment, however how the pack was distributed varied by service (see Box 2).
-Patients then selfcompleted their tool (Stage 2) and the remaining stages of the intervention were then delivered by HCPs to 56/58 consenting patients (Stages 3-5): non-delivery of intervention to two patients (who had consented) was due to
+Patients then selfcompleted their tool (Stage 2) and the remaining stages of the intervention were then delivered by HCPs to 56/58 consenting patients (Stages 3-5): intervention non-delivery to two patients (who had consented) was due to patient death and time constraints.
+Box 3 presents patient response rates.